alindeman/upgradingtorails4/text/02_upgrading.markdown

 If an existing application uses [JRuby](http://jruby.org), Rails 4 requires version JRuby 1.7.0 or above (which runs with Ruby 1.9.3 support by default).
-Unfortunately, JRuby version numbers are a tad confusing.

 @@@ text
 $ rvm install jruby-1.7.3